AppFormer/uberfire-docs/docs/tutorial/ufTasks.md

 }
 ```
-Pay attention to showNewFolder() method.
-This opens a popup to ask for folder name.
-The popup structure is like NewProject* structure.Let's create it inside package org.uberfire.client.screens.popup:
+We're going to use a popup structure, like NewProject* structure.
+Let's create it inside package org.uberfire.client.screens.popup:

 **NewFolderPresenter.java**
 ```